kauwelab/PolyRiskScore/static/downloadables/README.md

 ## .workingFiles Directory

-The .workingFiles directory is created by this tool to hold various files necessary to calculate polygenic risk scores.
+The .workingFiles directory is a hidden directory created by this tool to hold various files necessary to calculate polygenic risk scores.
 Each file is vital to the calculation process and can cause the tool to quit prematurly if it is not present.
 Details on these files can be found below.

 ### Association Files